 I have been working with others since 1975 when I began my private practice.
-My current private practice is in the Minneapolis - St. Paul area.
-I have two offices in the uptown area of Minneapolis and the western suburb of Minnetonka.
+My current private practice is in the Minneapolis, St. Paul area.
 From 1988 to 1994 I directed a Masters' program in Marriage and Family Therapy at North Dakota State University.
-Currently,in addition to my clinical practice, I am an adjunct associate professor at St. Mary's University, the Masters degree program in Marriage and Family Therapy and do independent supervision of clinicians and supervisors.
-Before all this, from 1970 - 1975, I was in the parish ministry of the United Methodist church.
+In addition to my clinical practice, I am also an adjunct associate professor at St. Mary's University in the Masters degree program in Marriage and Family Therapy.
+I also do independent supervision of clinicians and supervisors.
+Before all this, from 1970 to 1975, I was in the parish ministry of the United Methodist church.

 "All our stories are about what happens to our wishes.
 About the world as we would like it to be, and the world as it happens to be, irrespective of our wishes and despite our hopes.
 Our needs thwarted by the needs of others, our romances always threatened by tragedy, our jokes ruined by the people who don't get them.
 The usual antagonism of daydream and reality"

 I like that idea.
 But we are more than that somewhat dreary picture of disappointment.
 Our stories , who we are, is not only about our disappointments, but our triumphs, our successes, our failures, and all the "humdrum bidding for work and food" in between.
 If the story people have about themselves is painful or unhappy or fearful it's my hope that when we are done, they have a much more satisfying story.